Bone Glue Pearls

 High-grade bone glue imported from Italy made of pure bovine and porcine bone.
 Bone glue pearls are easy to dissolve in water.
 Bone glue is a harder and less flexible than hide or rabbit skin glue, and stronger than technical gelatin.

-Stronger than most modern adhesives, bone glue is used in traditional woodworking, gilding and painting techniques.
+Stronger than most modern adhesives, bone glue is used in traditional woodworking, gilding, and painting techniques.
 First soaked in water and then heated in a water bath, it is applied warm, and gels when left to cool.
 In woodworking, bone glue's solubility in water makes it reversible, while its "open time" allows for repositioning.
-In painting and gilding techniques, it is used both as a size for canvas and boards, in recipes to make traditional chalk and gesso grounds, and in distemper paints.
+In painting and gilding techniques, it is used as a size for canvas and boards, in recipes to make traditional chalk and gesso grounds, and in distemper paints.

 Animal glues vary in strength, but bone glue usually offers increased hardness over hide glues and longer open time.